+txclk Transmitter clock.
+(Internal Signal)

-- txclk Transmitter clock (internal signal). - rxclk Receiver base clock (internal signal). - xcki Input from XCK pin (internal Signal).
-Used for synchronous slave operation. - xcko Clock output to XCK pin (internal signal).
-Used for synchronous master operation. - fosc XTAL pin frequency (System Clock).
+rxclk Receiver base clock.
+(Internal Signal)

+xcki Input from XCK pin (internal Signal).
+Used for synchronous slave operation.

-25.3.1.
+xcko Clock output to XCK pin (Internal Signal).
+Used for synchronous master operation.

+fosc XTAL pin frequency (System Clock).

 Internal Clock Generation - The Baud Rate Generator

 Internal clock generation is used for the asynchronous and the synchronous master modes of operation.
-The description in this section refers to the block diagram above.
+The description in this section refers to Figure 80.

 The USART Baud Rate Register (UBRR) and the down-counter connected to it function as a programmable prescaler or baud rate generator.
 The down-counter, running at system clock (fosc), is loaded with the UBRR value each time the counter has counted down to zero or when the UBRRL Register is written.
 A clock is generated each time the counter reaches zero.
 This clock is the baud rate generator clock output (= fosc/(UBRR+1)).
-The Transmitter divides the baud rate generator clock output by 2, 8, or 16 depending on mode.
-The baud rate generator output is used directly by the Receiver's clock and data recovery units.
-However, the recovery units use a state machine that uses 2, 8, or 16 states depending on mode set by the state of the UMSEL, U2X and DDR\XCK bits.
+The transmitter divides the baud rate generator clock output by 2, 8, or 16 depending on mode.
+The baud rate generator output is used directly by the receiver's clock and data recovery units.
+However, the recovery units use a state machine that uses 2, 8, or 16 states depending on mode set by the state of the UMSEL, U2X and DDR_XCK bits.

-The table below contains equations for calculating the baud rate (in bits per second) and for calculating the UBRR value for each mode of operation using an internally generated clock source.
+Table 74 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRR value for each mode of operation using an internally generated clock source.